 In May 2021, Exelixis announced results from cohort six of COSMIC-021, a Phase 1b trial evaluating Cabometyx in combination with atezolizumab in patients with locally advanced or metastatic solid tumors, including patients with metastatic castration-resistant prostate cancer (CRPC).
 In high-risk patients, the combination of Cabometyx and atezolizumab resulted in objective response rates of 27% and 18% per investigator assessment and Blinded Independent Radiology Committee, respectively.
-Exelixis announced that it intends to discuss the results with the FDA to determine next steps towards regulatory submission for patients with high-risk metastatic CRPC.

 In June 2021, Exelixis and Ipsen announced that COSMIC-312, a Phase 3 trial evaluating Cabometyx in combination with atezolizumab versus sorafenib in patients with previously untreated advanced hepatocellular carcinoma (HCC).
-The trial met one of its primary endpoints by demonstrating significant improvement in progression-free survival (PFS) at the planned primary analysis.
-However, a prespecified interim analysis was not statistically significant for the second primary endpoint of overall survival (OS).
-Based on the preliminary OS data, Exelixis anticipates that the probability of reaching statistical significance at the time of the final analysis is low.
-The final OS analysis is anticipated in early 2022.
-Exelixis announced that it plans to present these results at a future medical meeting and discuss the results with FDA to determine next steps towards a potential regulatory submission for the combination regimen for patients with previously untreated advanced HCC.
+The trial met one of its primary endpoints by demonstrating significant improvement in progression-free survival at the planned primary analysis.
+However, a prespecified interim analysis was not statistically significant for the second primary endpoint of overall survival.
+Based on the preliminary overall survival data, Exelixis anticipates that the probability of reaching statistical significance at the time of the final analysis is low.
+Exelixis announced that it plans to present these results at a future medical meeting.
+Based on recent feedback from the FDA, Exelixis plans to file an sNDA in early 2022 once final OS data is available.